expilu/smart-decisions/README.md

 per token) or in computation (your own server does one quick pass instead of a long reasoning chain).

 On modest hardware it is genuinely fast.
-Measured locally with my (aging) testing server [llama.cpp](https://github.com/ggml-org/llama.cpp) serving **Qwen3.5-4B Q4_K_M** on an **RTX 2080** (a 2018 card):
+Measured locally with my (aging) testing server using [llama.cpp](https://github.com/ggml-org/llama.cpp) serving **Qwen3.5-4B Q4_K_M** on an **RTX 2080** (a 2018 card):